 The township collects real property taxes for the current tax year only.
-On March 3, 2020, real property taxes can no longer be paid at the township.
-Real property taxes not paid prior to March 3 will be turned over as DELINQUENT to the St Clair County Treasurer’s Office for continued collection.
+On March 2, 2021, real property taxes can no longer be paid at the township.
+Real property taxes not paid prior to March 2 will be surrendered as DELINQUENT to the St Clair County Treasurer’s Office for continued collection.
 Interest and administration fees will be incurred. *US postmarks will not be accepted as on-time payments.

 St Clair County Treasurer

 200 Grand River, Suite 101

 It is recommended that you call St Clair County Treasurer’s office prior to mailing your payment for delinquent property taxes, the treasurers office can be reached by phone at 810-989-6915 or online at http://stclaircounty.org/offices/treasurer